New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 If you’re interested in doing Facebook advertising, you may want to know where the average Facebook CPC is located for various Facebook ads placement, to optimize your budget.

 3.5.
-Facebook Group Insights
+Facebook Group Analytics

 Your top contributors are probably your most loyal customers, so it is really important to keep an eye on them and engage with them.

-Establishing a close relationship with your top contributors can also lead to potential partnerships or influencer opportunities.
+Establishing a close relationship with your top contributors can also lead to potential partnerships or influencer marketing opportunities.

 Monitoring social media analytics is essential for seeing the bigger picture of your social media presence.